Ethnic groups in Baltimore: Middle Eastern and North African people

 Most people of Middle Eastern or North African origin in Baltimore are Arabs or Iranians.
 There are also Turkish and Israeli populations.

-In September 2014, the most commonly spoken Middle Eastern languages in Baltimore included Arabic, Persian, and Hebrew.
+In 2011, Middle Eastern languages spoken in Baltimore included Arabic, Persian, and Hebrew.

 Arabs

 At 7,897 people, Arab Americans make up 0.3% of the Baltimore metropolitan area's population in 2000.
 In the same year Baltimore city's Arab population was 1,298, 0.2% of the city's population.

-In 1920, 29 foreign-born White people in Baltimore spoke the Syriac or Arabic languages.
+In 1920, 29 foreign-born White people in Baltimore spoke the Syriac or Arabic languages as their mother tongue.

-In September 2014, the Arabic language was the seventh most commonly spoken language in Baltimore, after the English language.
+In 2011, the Arabic language was the seventh most common language in Baltimore among people who spoke English "less than very well".

 During the 2015 Baltimore protests, the Bloods gang allegedly protected Black-owned stores by directing rioters to loot and vandalize Arab-owned stores instead.

 Egyptians

 An Egyptian American community exists in southeastern Baltimore, especially in Highlandtown.
 Other Egyptians live in eastern Baltimore County, mainly in Dundalk.
 Many Egyptians first immigrate to New York City, then resettle in the Baltimore area due to more job opportunities and a lower cost of living.

-In September 2014, immigrants from Egypt were the thirty-eighth largest foreign-born population in Baltimore.
+In 2011, immigrants from Egypt were the thirty-eighth largest foreign-born population in Baltimore.

 Jordanians

-In September 2014, immigrants from Jordan were the one-hundred and eighth largest foreign-born population in Baltimore.
+In 2011, immigrants from Jordan were the one-hundred and eighth largest foreign-born population in Baltimore.

 Lebanese

-In September 2014, immigrants from Lebanon were the ninety-sixth largest foreign-born population in Baltimore.
+In 2011, immigrants from Lebanon were the ninety-sixth largest foreign-born population in Baltimore.

 Moroccans

-In September 2014, immigrants from Morocco were the sixty-fourth largest foreign-born population in Baltimore.
+In 2011, immigrants from Morocco were the sixty-fourth largest foreign-born population in Baltimore.

 Syrians

 Iranians

 Iranian-Americans hold an annual festival, the Chaharshanbe Suri (Festival of Fire), as part of their celebration of the Iranian New Year (known as Nowruz).
 The event is held at Oregon Ridge Park in Cockeysville, a suburb of Baltimore.

 After the Iranian Revolution in 1978, many Persian Jews fled the country and immigrated to Baltimore.
 More arrived during the 1980s.
 In 2009, Iranian Jews established a Persian-style Sephardic synagogue in Baltimore.

-In September 2014, immigrants from Iran were the thirty-first largest foreign-born population in Baltimore and the Persian language was the eighteenth most commonly spoken language, after English.
+In 2011, immigrants from Iran were the thirty-first largest foreign-born population in Baltimore and the Persian language was the eighteenth most common language among people who spoke English "less than very well".

 Israelis

-In September 2014, immigrants from Israel were the forty-eighth largest foreign-born population in Baltimore.
+In 2011, immigrants from Israel were the forty-eighth largest foreign-born population in Baltimore.

-In 1920, 19,320 foreign-born White people in Baltimore spoke either the Hebrew language or the Yiddish language.
+In 1920, 19,320 foreign-born White people in Baltimore spoke either the Hebrew language or the Yiddish language as their mother tongue.

-In September 2014, the Hebrew language was the thirty-second most commonly spoken language in Baltimore, after the English language.
+In 2011, the Hebrew language was the thirty-second most common in Baltimore among people who spoke English "less than very well".

 Turks

-In 1920, 8 foreign-born White people in Baltimore spoke the Turkish language.
+In 1920, 8 foreign-born White people in Baltimore spoke the Turkish language as their mother tongue.

-In September 2014, immigrants from Turkey were the eighty-seventh largest foreign-born population in Baltimore.
+In 2011, immigrants from Turkey were the eighty-seventh largest foreign-born population in Baltimore.

 West Asian and Central Asian people

 Armenians

-In 1920, 29 foreign-born White people in Baltimore spoke the Armenian language.
+In 1920, 29 foreign-born White people in Baltimore spoke the Armenian language as their mother tongue.

-In September 2014, immigrants from Armenia were the one-hundredth and third largest foreign-born population in Baltimore.
+In 2011, immigrants from Armenia were the one hundred and third largest foreign-born population in Baltimore.